sandesh711/Website_Data_Analysis/README.md

 (user browsed pages, referrer pages, date and time of user hit)

 # Analysis Process
 Data is stored in MySQL database.
 I will be cleaning the table data using MySQL queries.
 After Cleaning I will analyse data, and if any transformation needed do that in MySQL temporary table.
-I will be pulling required data to Microsoft Excel for further Analysis.
+I will be pulling required data to Microsoft Excel or may be upload to cloud R for further Analysis.
 For graphs and visualisation will use R, Tableau and Excel.
+A little modification and transformation to data is also done in R. ChatGPT is a teammate with whom I ask for help when I get stuck.

 # Final Result
 Final Result will be shared in PPT or any other convenient way.